buyer's guide · 2026

 If you don't want to read the whole thing

-For a one-to-five-instructor UK yoga studio: Junocal at £29 Starter, £79 Studio, or £159 Growth.
-Capacity-aware booking by default, term-based teacher-training cohorts as a first-class entity, Stripe Connect Standard direct to your own Stripe account, month-to-month, no marketplace commission on your own clients.
+For a one-to-five-instructor UK yoga studio: Junocal at £15 Starter, £29 Studio, or £69 Growth.
+Booking tracks how many spots are left by default, term-based teacher-training cohorts are built in, Stripe Connect Standard runs direct to your own Stripe account, month-to-month, no marketplace commission on your own clients.

 For solo yoga teachers or very small studios: OfferingTree's solo tier at around £35/month is yoga-first and operator-friendly.